-With cloud backup, there are two categories to think about: 1) principles for replicating onsite backups to the cloud.
+With cloud-based backup, there are two categories to think about: 1) principles for replicating onsite backups to the cloud.
 2) Ensuring redundancy for data stored or even created in the cloud (i.e., backing up one cloud to another).
-Here are five best practices that cover these scenarios.
+Here are five best practices that cover cloud-based backup and recovery.

 Understand Recovery Objectives